jnozzi/cocoadev.com/markdown/HowToPipeCommandsWithNSTask.md

 /bin/bash -c "/usr/sbin/netstat -rn | /usr/bin/grep default"

 it works.
-Why does General/NSTask mess up with it?
+Why does NSTask mess up with it?

 ----
 You clearly have very little idea of what gets interpreted by the shell and what doesn't.
 Some reading would be in order here.
 Your code and your shell command are *not* equivalent.
 Your code is equivalent to this: